Do Technical Indicators Actually Work? We Ran 856 Statistical Tests to Find Out

 - Volatility-adapted signals (Keltner, Bollinger) outperform simple price-level signals (SMA) because they normalize for changing market regimes

-Practical Implications
+Practical Takeaways

-The oversold signal (< 30) has genuine edge, particularly on SPY, QQQ, and GLD at 5-to-20-day horizons.
-The overbought signal (> 70) was not in the top survivors — mean reversion works more cleanly on the downside.
+If you use RSI: The oversold signal (< 30) has genuine edge on SPY, QQQ, and GLD at 5-to-20-day horizons.
+The overbought signal (> 70) was not in the top survivors — mean reversion is asymmetric and works more cleanly on the downside.

-Lower band touches on SPY and GLD are your highest-d signals in the entire study.
-The 20-day forward return is 141 bps with a p-value indistinguishable from zero across 10,000 permutations.
-This is actionable — with appropriate position sizing.
+If you use Keltner Channels: Lower band touches on SPY and GLD are among the highest-d signals in the entire study.
+The 20-day forward return is 141 bps with a permutation p-value indistinguishable from zero across 10,000 shuffles.

-Volume divergence from price direction is real.
+If you use OBV: Volume divergence from price direction is real.
 OBV below its SMA predicts positive returns over the following month.
-This is the most consistent signal in the study — 8 Bonferroni survivors, generalizes across assets.
+This is the most consistent signal in the study.

-Stop.
+If you use SMA crossovers: Stop.
 The Golden Cross and Death Cross have been empirically tested and failed.
 Twenty years.
 Five assets.
 Four horizons.
-Zero survivors.
+Zero survivors after Bonferroni correction.

-These actively reduce information.
-PSAR produces negative returns on average when followed directionally.
+If you use PSAR or ROC: These actively reduce information quality.
+PSAR produces negative return differentials on average when followed directionally.

-Limitations and Caveats
+Limitations

 Lookahead bias: All forward returns are computed from signal day + 1 to prevent lookahead.
 Indicators use only past data by construction.